 State of Michigan Public Act 621 (the Uniform Budgetary and Accounting Act) requires that the General Fund of a school district be under budgetary control and that both budgeted and actual financial results do not incur a deficit.
-Public Schools of Petoskey has also adopted budgets for its Special Revenue Funds.
 A school district's General Appropriations Resolution (the "budget") must be adopted before the beginning of each fiscal year.
 No violations (dollar deviations) from a district's budget may occur without a corresponding amendment to the budget.

-A school district has the ability to amend the budget provided that the amendment is prior to the occurrence of the deviation and prior to the fiscal year end.
+A school district has the ability to amend the budget provided that the amendment is prior to the occurrence of the deviation and prior to the fiscal year-end.
 A school district may also permit the chief administrative or fiscal officer to execute transfers between line items, within defined dollar or percentage limits, without prior approval of the Board of Education.
 Expenditures may not legally exceed budgeted appropriations at the function level.
 All appropriations lapse at the end of the fiscal year.